tvnisxq/diabetesPredictionApp/README.md

-# Pima Indians Diabetes — Diabetes Prediction
+# Pima Indians — Diabetes Prediction

 A Machine Learning notebook that trains a classifier to predict diabetes from the Pima Indians dataset.